 From the owner:

 As the captain of my team I want to set an example and encourage each of my teammates, whom I personally spent significant time recruiting, to raise as much as they can to go towards this great cause.
+I actually run three whole teams thanks to my recruiting efforts.
 As such, I have decided to run first aid courses for charity.
 In short, I am providing certified Standard First Aid & CPR/AED Level “C” courses in exchange for donations.
 The business, nor I personally, do not profit one single dollar from this initiative.
 This is all for charity and helping others.

 Help me to raise money for a good cause, and learn valuable skills in the process.
 You benefit in so many ways.
 We have also instituted Red Cross guided Covid19 protocols to help ensure safety in the course.
 See below for details.